jeremybmerrill/scotuslm/README.md

   - Specify a list of filepaths to train on and, optionally, a lambda to apply to that list.
 Only the filenames on which the lambda returns true will be used for training.
 (For instance, if you glob everything in a folder, you might only want the ones that include the word "SCALIA")

-2. get_hrase(opts): returns a sentence generated from the language model.
+2. get_phrase(opts): returns a sentence generated from the language model.
 Options:

   - "maxLen, default 30.
 The maximum length of a sentence.
 Often good to set, in case sentence ends up in a loop.
   - "unpathiness", default 0.
 How often to back off to bigrams (only the last known word determines probabilities of following word)